US Toll Free Call/Text:

 While being an effective ED medication, Viagra can also cause side effects on consumption.

 It usually causes mild to moderate side effects.
-But it can interact with other medications resulting in serious health issues.
+However, Sildenafil can interact with other medications resulting in serious health issues.

-Nitrates are useful for the treatment of Angina or chest pain.
-Viagra interacts poorly with nitrates.
+Nitrates are useful for the treatment and management of Angina or chest pain.

 People recovering from a heart attack should not take Viagra as the body may be unable to take the strain of sex.
 It may also interact with heart medicines and result in adverse effects.